 The 80s is a decade known for decadence and pop culture.
 We saw the rise of technology and our first glance at the modern information age.
-Every year, people group to together to have themed parties with 80s music and outfits.
+Every year, people group together to have themed parties with 80s music and outfits.
 It’s certainly a time to reminisce about and it’s certainly something that many people are still drawing from today.
-80s sound and culture hit the music scene in a massive away and most of the way we do things completely changed.
+80s sound and culture hit the music scene in a massive way and most of the way we do things completely changed.
 Technology brought us new innovations and let us explore new ideas.

 That distinct sound might not be as popular today, but artists like Lorde, M83, The Weeknd, and Bon Iver to name a few are still emulating its character today and with great success.
 Today, I want to break down some of the most popular production techniques and sonic palettes that 80s sound has to offer.
 Let’s explore some old ways that you can spice up your new music!

 It just wouldn’t be an 80s sound-related article if we didn’t talk about gated reverbs.
 This is one of the most iconic sounds from that generation.
 Not only that, but it’s the one sound that stuck around the most in modern productions.
 Now I’ve mentioned it, you’ll hear it everywhere.
 Spawned from sheer chance during a Peter Gabriel recording session, gated reverb became a de facto way to add power when recording and mixing drum hits.
 You’ll hear this commonly used on snares to make them sound bigger and more prominent but it’s an effect that can be applied to whole drum kits as well.
 The basics of this technique are as such:

 - Start by routing your snare track to a bus.
 This is going to be your reverb send.
 Add your favourite reverb plugin to the bus and set up a nice big hall sound.
 80s sound is all about space so don’t be shy with your reverb times.
 Try something with 2-3 seconds of decay.